Les Misérables (British TV series): Reception

-Les Misérables has received positive reviews from critics.
-The miniseries holds a 87% approval rating on review aggregation website Rotten Tomatoes with an average score of 7.53/10, based on 39 critic reviews.
-The site's consensus reads "Andrew Davies' deft adaptation of the oft-retold Victor Hugo classic affords viewers a newfound intimacy with these outcasts and revolutionaries, who are ably brought to life by a star-studded cast."
+Metacritic, which uses a weighted average, assigned the series a score of 79 out of 100, based on 11 critics, indicating "generally favorable reviews".

 Collins' performance as Fantine received praise from critics.
 Alexandra Pollard of The Independent praised her performance, writing "she plays the tragic Fantine with steeliness and grace", and described it as "magnificent."
 West's performance as Valjean in the final episode also received critical praise.
 Gabriel Tate of The Telegraph praised his performance, writing "Dominic West steals the show in a stirring finale."

 The television mini-series on PBS was described as "an engrossing treat, featuring a vibrant cast and taking its time to unspool the melodrama and offer loving looks at 19th century France."
 It "hews closely to the source material without skipping too much plot or character motivations", the source material being the 19th century novel by Victor Hugo.
 The casting is commended, with many strong performances.
 The plot cannot carry all the detail of Hugo's novel of his characters in a tumultuous time in France, but "when all the cannons are fired and last stands are taken, the sacrifices given do not feel insignificant.".
 The story is told keeping "the narrative clear and allowing character-driven scenes to breathe."

 Allison Keene of Collider wrote, "Emotional, engrossing" with 5 stars.